mahulchak/svmu/README.md

 Note:
-If you are using SVMU for your research, please keep in mind that SVMU has not been extensively tested genomes bigger than Drosophila.
+If you are using SVMU for your research, please keep in mind that SVMU has not been extensively tested on genomes bigger than Drosophila.
 So there is no gurantee that it will work well with other genomes.
+Currently it requires 4GB memory for yeast genome and 50GB memory for <i>D. melanogaster</i> genome.

+KNOWN ISSUES:
+1. If the reverse complementary strand of a chromosome was sequenced (relative to the reference), svmu will identify whole sequence as 'INV' or inverted.
+A simple workaround is to do grep -v 'INV' on your sv.txt file.
+A future fix will take care of this issue.
+2. White space in fasta headers will cause segfault in svmu that is because nucmer strips all text following white space or tab present in the fasta headers.